Moderocky/Resources/README.md

 In the future, the browser will attempt direct requests first until the user's personal 60/hour rate-limit is exceeded.
 This will reduce the load on the cache from bots and blithe (click-through) requests.

+User accounts are handled entirely through GitHub, with no passwords or sensitive data stored.

 ### Local Libraries